warnermediacode/cronTroller/README.md

 ## DEFINITION

-This piece of software merge tree ones that handle  the flags to migration: paidSubscriber, paidDirect and activeSubscriber.
+This piece of software merges tree ones that handle  the flags to migration: paidSubscriber, paidDirect and activeSubscriber.

 ### flow
 ![arch](./docs/images/userPayStatus.png)